by Andrew Tropin, Ramin Honary

 but does not immediately send it to the test runner.

-Instead, it returns a thunk that, when invoked, sends
+Instead, it returns a suite loader, a procedure that, when invoked,

 it.